peterjc/thapbi-pict/examples/recycled_water/README.rst

 The provided file ``metadata.tsv`` have seven columns:

-1. Accession, assigned by the public archive, e.g. "SRR6303585"
+1. Source, "Reservoir", "River" or "Runoff"
-2. Sample, author's sample name, e.g. "OSU484"
+2. Site,  "A", "B", "C", ..., "M"
-3. Source, "Reservoir", "River" or "Runoff"
+3. Process, "Filtration" or "Leaf baiting"
-4. Site,  "A", "B", "C", ..., "M"
+4. Period, "1" to "28"
-5. Process, "Filtration" or "Leaf baiting"
+5. Year-Month, "2015-04" to "2016-05" (given as "YYYY-MM" for sorting)
-6. Period, "1" to "28"
+6. Sample, author's sample name, e.g. "OSU484"
-7. Year-Month, "2015-04" to "2016-05" (given as "YYYY-MM" for sorting)
+7. Accession, assigned by the public archive, e.g. "SRR6303585"

 When calling THAPBI PICT, the meta data commands are given as follows:

 .. code:: console

-    $ thapbi_pict ... -t metadata.tsv -c 1,2,3,4,5,6,7
+    $ thapbi_pict ... -t metadata.tsv -x 7 -c 1,2,3,4,5,6

 Argument ``-t metadata.tsv`` says to use this file for the metadata.

-Argument ``-c 1,2,3,4,5,6,7`` says which columns to display and sort by.
-This means all seven columns in the natural order (the file was constructed this way on purpose).
+The ``-x 7`` argument indicates the filename stem can be found in column 7, Accession.
+We might have downloaded the files and used the author original names, in which case ``-x 6`` might work.

-The default ``-x 1`` argument (not needed) indicates the filename stem can be found in column 1, Accession.
-We might have downloaded the files and used the author original names, in which case ``-x 2`` might work.
+Argument ``-c 1,2,3,4,5,6`` says which columns to display and sort by (do not include the indexed column again).
+If for example the accession was listed first, it would be sorted on that, which is not helpful here.
+If you prefer to sort on site first, or by date before process, this should be straightforward.

-We have not given a ``-g`` argument to assign colour bands in the Excel reports.
+We have not given a ``-g`` argument to assign colour bands in the Excel reports, so it will default to the first column in ``-c``, meaning we get three coloured bands for "Reservoir", "River" and "Runoff".